SysBioChalmers/Kluyveromyces_marxianus-GEM/.github/CONTRIBUTING.md

   * Refactoring of code.

 When releasing, please follow these steps:
   1. Make sure all dependencies in `devel` correspond to the setup from the local computer from which the release will be made.
-If not, make a single commit in `devel` updating this with a `loadYeastModel`/`saveYeastModel` cycle.
+If not, make a single commit in `devel` updating this with a `loadKmxModel`/`saveKmxModel` cycle.
   2. Create a pull request from `devel` to `master`, indicating all new features/fixes/etc. and referencing every previous pull request included (examples [here](https://github.com/SysBioChalmers/Kluyveromyces_marxianus-GEM/releases)).
 Tip: if any [issue](https://github.com/SysBioChalmers/Kluyveromyces_marxianus-GEM/issues) gets solved in the release, write in the pull request description "Fixes #X", where "X" is the issue number.
 That way the issue will be automatically closed after merge.
   3. Merge at least a day after (having at least one accepted review).
   4. Switch locally to `master` and update `history.md`, by putting at the top the same description of the corresponding PR from step 2.
-  5. Bump version with `increaseVersion.m`. **NOTE:** The function will error if unexpected changes are occurring.
+  5. Bump version with `increaseKmxVersion.m`. **NOTE:** The function will error if unexpected changes are occurring.
 If this happens, probably step 1 was done incorrectly.
 To fix it, commit in `devel` any necessary changes and make a new pull request.
   6. Commit changes from steps 4 and 5 with the message `chore: version X.Y.Z`.
   7. Make the new release at GitHub (https://github.com/SysBioChalmers/Kluyveromyces_marxianus-GEM/releases/new), using the proper tag "vX.Y.Z" and with the same description as the corresponding PR from step 2.
   8. Pull from `master` to `gh-pages` to update the landing page.